Going for growth? 6 important strategies for managing cashflow

 Growing your business will inevitably make it harder to maintain the quality of your product and/or service.

 As a small business, a high-quality, personalised service built on specialist expertise is likely to be one of your key USPs.
-Losing this element will negatively affect your brand and ratio of return customers.
+Losing this element will negatively affect your brand and the ratio of return customers.

 Ploughing capital into your existing processes is more likely to magnify the flaws in your system than allow you to provide a quality service for a larger catchment.